Mental Health

 Immediate Help

-• • If you are in immediate danger or at risk of harming yourself, contact emergency services in your country right away.
+• • If you are in immediate danger, contact local emergency services.

 • Developer-Specific Resources